For her ceaseless dedication to the protection of indigenous lands and communities from exploitation and plunder.

 Focus on women and youth

 Cunningham has been a strong advocate for the rights of indigenous women within their homes, communities and territories.
-She has created a programme to help indigenous women get into decision-making positions in the communal spaces and territorial governments.
+She has created a programme to help indigenous women get into decision-making positions in communal spaces and territorial governments.
 To complement these efforts, she has also worked to raise awareness of the importance of having women in positions of power.

 Cunningham has also developed a special focus on educating the youth about individual and collective rights.
 Through the programme, young people are given manuals and training on how to demand their rights and report violations in their communities.